alibaba/libgrape-lite/README.md

 ### GNN sampler

 In addition to offline graph analytics, libgrape-lite could also be utilized to handle more complex graph tasks.
 A sampler for GNN training/inference on dynamic graphs (taking graph changes and queries, and producing results via [Kafka](https://kafka.apache.org/)) is included as an example.
 Please refer to [examples/gnn_sampler](./examples/gnn_sampler) for more details.

+### GPU-based graph analytics

+libgrape-lite also supports graph analytics on multi-GPU servers.
+Unlike CPUs, GPUs have more-but-weaker cores, making load balancing the key to high-performance sparse graph processing on GPUs. libgrape-lite provides multiple load balancing strategies on GPUs (`wm`, `cm`, `cta`, and `strict`). libgrape-lite adopts NCCL to handle communication between multiple GPUs.
+With GPU acceleration, libgrape-lite can obtain similar performance for a 4-node CPU cluster with a single GPU.
+The detailed benchmark results of libgrape-lite on GPUs could also be found [here](Performance.md).

 ## Documentation